shogun-toolbox/shogun/doc/readme/EXAMPLES.md

 which is also part of `make doc`.
 The target might not be available if the requirements in `doc/cookbook/requirements.txt` are not satisfied (in particular Sphinx), or if the meta examples are disabled.

 In case the `cookbook` target is still missing then inspect the following.

 Find out if the value of `SPHINX_EXECUTABLE` is set by searching for it in CMakeCache.txt which is present in the build directory.
 If it's not set, then it is the `sphinx-build` that has not been found by the cmake.
 In this case re-run the cmake script with an explicit path to the `sphinx-build` file.
 The file can be located by using the command `locate sphinx-build`.
 Once `sphinx-build` has been located, use the `-DSPHINX_EXECUTABLE="<path/to/sphinx-build>"` cmake flag to specify the `sphinx-build` location.
 In other words re-run cmake with the following options:

     cmake -DSPHINX_EXECUTABLE="<path/to/sphinx-build>" -DBUILD_META_EXAMPLES=ON [other cmake options] ..

-After the cookbook has been rendered, you can view it for example running
+After the cookbook has been rendered, you can view it for example with Python 2 running

     python -m SimpleHTTPServer

+or with Python 3 running

+    python -m http.server

 in the `build/doc/cookbook/html` directory, and then open your browser at `localhost:8000`.